 Happy fall, friends.
 Believe it or not, we are just 5 weeks from Thanksgiving!
 It’s time to start looking for inspiration for that holiday menu.
-Whether you are hosting this year or you’ve been given the task of bringing a dessert to a holiday potluck, this recipe is a fabulous choice.
+Whether you are hosting this year or you’ve been given the task of bringing a dessert to a holiday potluck, this Creamy Layered Pumpkin Dessert is a fabulous choice.

-This nearly no-bake Creamy Layered Pumpkin Dessert involves less effort than pie baking and makes enough to serve a group.
+You may know this easy, fall-inspired dessert as pumpkin lush or pumpkin delight.
+It’s a nearly no-bake layered dessert that involves less effort than pie baking and makes enough to serve a group.
 It’s also made a day in a advance and after a quick garnish, it is ready to slice and serve.

 But the number one reason to get this luscious dessert on your menu is that it is absolutely and undeniably delicious!

 While it’s just not Thanksgiving here without at least a couple of pies, adding an easy 13- x 9-inch dessert recipe to the mix ensures there will be enough for everyone and you might even be lucky enough to end up with some dessert leftovers.
 Always a good thing the day after!